 Leasehold Reform | Read time 10 Minutes.

 In the UK, freeholding and leaseholding come hand in hand.
-But some are saying it’s time to reform the outdated structure for lease renewals and enfranchisement.
+However, some are saying it’s time to reform the outdated structure for lease renewals and enfranchisement.

-So many properties in the UK have an owner of the leasehold and a separate owner of the freehold.
-Yet, for many years, many leaseholders have heavily criticised and questioned the complex and costly nature of extending a lease or enfranchising a lease.
+Many properties in the UK have an owner of the leasehold and a separate owner of the freehold.
+However, for many years, many leaseholders have heavily criticised and questioned the complex and costly nature of extending or enfranchising a lease.

 Back in 2020 The Law Commission, a panel of legal experts who advise the Government, created a series of reports regarding leaseholding.
-These reports include the extortionate ground rent prices and poor property maintenance that leaseholders often encounter.
+These reports cover aspects such as the extortionate ground rent prices and poor property maintenance that leaseholders often encounter.

 what is a leasehold and how does it differ from a freehold?

 A leasehold is the act of a person buying the right to a property for a certain amount of time.
 This is instead of purchasing the property outright.
-The freeholder (who manages the building) receives an annual ground rent from the leaseholder.
-Having a lease is one of the most common options for flats in the UK.
-Almost 4 million homes in the UK have a lease.
-The majority of these are flats and apartments, as many houses are sold via freehold.
+However, the freeholder (who manages the building) receives an annual ground rent from the leaseholder.
+Having a lease is one of the most common options for flats in the UK and almost 4 million homes in the UK have a lease.
+Interestingly, the majority of these are flats and apartments, as many houses are sold via freehold.